-Owning more than 60 ha of vineyard, the Cattin family is one of the largest family-owned Estates in Alsace.
-The plots, locate either under Grand Cru appellation, AOC Crémant d’Alsace or AOC Alsace, spread over three places: in Voegtlinshoffen, around Steinbach and near Colmar.
+Owning more than 65 ha of vineyard, the Cattin family is one of the largest family-owned Estates in Alsace.
+The plots, located either under the Grand Cru appellation, AOC Crémant d’Alsace or AOC Alsace, are spread over three places: in Voegtlinshoffen, around Steinbach and near Colmar.

-Between the village Voegtlinshoffen, where the winery is located, and Hattstatt, there is an historical area of the Alsatian vineyard : Grand Cru Hatschbourg.
+Between the village Voegtlinshoffen, where the winery is located, and Hattstatt, there is a historical area of the Alsatian vineyard: Grand Cru Hatschbourg.
 According to the legend, the name « Hatschbourg » comes from the first castle built by the Lords of Hattstatt.
 This place which hinges on the ruins of an old Gallo-Roman city named « Altevic », seems to have always been a wine-growing area.

 Terroir: vines are planted on slopes, with an altitude varying from 200 to 330 m.
 In the heavy, deep and well-drained soil, made of marl, clay and limestone, grow the four “noble grape varietals” : Riesling, Muscat, Pinot Gris and Gewurztraminer.